 By conducting a welding inspection, the different characteristics of a weld can be evaluated.
 Some of these can be related to the size of the weld while others are related to the presence of the welds’ discontinuities or weld defects.

 Welding inspection is the use of technological applications to inspect or assess the quality of the welds.
 It is also to confirm the presence, location, and coverage of the welds.
 Third-Party Inspection Agency performs the Welding Inspection, in various ways, such as NDT Testing and as per ASTM or any Customer Specific requirements.
 But in case non – availability of Spefic requirements or requirements not provided by the client organization.
 In this case, the Third- Party Inspection of welded products is performed by standard QAP developed by Third-Party Inspection Agency.
 With the prior consent of its clients and perform the Third-Party Inspection considering the given below checkpoints

-In the field of manufacturing, the welds are used to connect two or more metal surfaces.
-As the welds carry the brunt of loads, it can encounter fatigue which may be detrimental if proper inspection is not carried out.
+In the field of manufacturing, welds are used to connect two or more metal surfaces.
+As the welds carry the brunt of loads, they can encounter fatigue which may be detrimental if the proper inspection is not carried out.

-In most cases, quality of the welds is determined on the basis of which functions it performs.
-There are some few ways to tell if a weld is correct.
+In most cases, the quality of the welds is determined on the basis of which functions it performs.
+There are a few ways to tell if a weld is correct.

 One way through which you can know if a weld is correct is through its distribution between two surface materials.
 It must be equally distributed.

-The weld should be free from any wastes such as slag.
+The weld should be free from any waste such as slag.
 After cooling, the slag should be removed easily.